nadmax/homelab/README.md

-# Homelab
+# 👨‍💻Infra

-The aim of this project is to create a local k3s cluster that can be replicated on your premises.
+Let's replicate on your premises a local k3s cluster!
-It is built with automation and scalability in mind.
+Built with automation and scalability in mind.
 Perfect for learning, testing, and tinkering.

 ## Overview

-The lab consists of a k3s Docker container.
+By default, only one container is deployed to experiment or go further k3s.
-It means you are free to deploy as many containers as you wish, as long as you have the resources to run them.
+You are free to deploy as many containers as you wish, as long as you have the resources to run them.

 **Tech Stack:**